bastinjob/HELIUM/README.md

 # HELIUM
-Helium is alight weight programming language created to learn in depth about compiler development
+Helium is a light weight programming language created to learn in depth about compiler development